-You can set your conversion balances in the Accounting module via Accounting Codes > Conversion Balances.
+You can set your conversion balances via the Settings menu via Agency Settings > Financial > Conversion Date.
 These balances can be obtained from your old accounting system as trial balances at the end of the day before you start using ShowHouse.

 There are two steps to the conversion balance process.

 - Set the conversion balances for your chart of accounts, obtained from your old trial balances.

 - Provide a breakdown of the payments due to and from the agency on the conversion date.

 Bank accounts are a special type of nominal code, and these are listed at the top of the accounting code list.
 For each account you can specify the opening balance as of the conversion date.
 Do not enter negative values; instead enter the balance as in credit or overdrawn.

 Define the breakdown of money owed to and from the agency

 Now that you have specified the totals owed to and from the agency you need to provide a full breakdown of the rent, charges and payments which comprise these balances.